 We provide a range of opportunities for all of our children, irrespective of gender, ethnicity, SEN or disability, to engage in activities.
-This includes after school clubs, school trips, collaborative working between classes and other schools and organised community events such as the family barbecue, Operation Womble (litter picking) and delivering harvest food to the local elderly residents.
+This includes after school clubs, school trips, collaborative working between classes and other schools and organised community events such as the family barbecue and Harvest Festival.